 Course Code Title Credits

 CIT 202 Management Information Systems 3

-CIT 285 Network Administration Project 2
+CIT 285 Information Technology Project 2

-CIT 290 Network Administration Internship 3
+CIT 290 Information Technology Internship 3

 CNT 220 WAN Technologies 5

-Total credits: 62-63

-Information Technology - Server Administration Track
+Information Technology - Server Administration Track Degree Type

 The Associate of Applied Science degree in Information Technology: Server Administration focuses on the computerized technologies that are critical to business and industry.
 This program provides students with the ability to administer a variety of computer networks.
 Graduates will have an understanding of network operating systems, PC connectivity, network resources, network utilities, and network administration.
 In addition to an understanding of networks, students will also obtain comprehensive training in the administration of specific operating systems including Linux, numerous Microsoft network operating systems, and other network utilities.
 Students will cover aspects of the Microsoft Certified Solutions Associate (MCSA) and well as CompTIA Linux+, Net+, Security+, and A+ certifications.